 25 The cost assumed for each asset type reflect total purchase and installation cost in the charging year, using the DNO Party’s normal procurement methods.

+25A Where the model fails to produce a full suite of charges (which can include zero values), then the DRM Asset Costs will be multiplied across all assets by a single scaling percentage factor set at the largest value that allows a suite of charges to be produced.